UniBioDicts/vsm-dictionary-ensembl/README.md

 This specification relates to the function:
  `getEntryMatchesForString(str, options, cb)`

+Firstly, if the `options.filter.dictID` is properly defined and in the list of dictIDs the `https://www.ensembl.org` dictID is not included, then an **empty array** of match objects is returned.

-An example of a URL string that is being built and send to the EBI Search's REST API when requesting for `tp53`, is:
+Otherwise, an example of a URL string that is being built and send to the EBI Search's REST API when requesting for `tp53`, is:
 ```
 https://www.ebi.ac.uk/ebisearch/ws/rest/ensembl_gene?query=tp53&fields=id%2Cname%2Cdescription%2Cgene_name%2Cgene_synonym%2Ctranscript_count%2Cspecies&size=20&start=0&format=json
 ```